Battle of Long Island: Battle Pass

 The Hessians, in the center under the command of General von Heister, began to bombard the American lines stationed at Battle Pass under the command of General John Sullivan.
 The Hessian brigades did not attack, as they were waiting for the pre-arranged signal from the British, who were in the process of outflanking the American lines at that time.
 The Americans were still under the assumption that Grant's attack up the Gowanus Road was the main thrust, and Sullivan sent four hundred of his men to reinforce Stirling.

-Howe fired his signal guns at 09:00 and the Hessians began to attack up Battle Pass, while the main army came at Sullivan from the rear.
+Howe fired his signal guns at 09:00, and the Hessians began to attack up Battle Pass, while the main army came at Sullivan from the rear.
 Sullivan left his advance guard to hold off the Hessians while he turned the rest of his force around to fight the British.
 Heavy casualties mounted between the Americans and the British, and men on both sides fled out of fear.
 Sullivan attempted to calm his men and tried to lead a retreat.
-By this point, the Hessians had overrun the advance guard on the heights and the American left had completely collapsed.
+By this point, the Hessians had overrun the advance guard on the heights, and the American left had completely collapsed.
 Hand-to-hand fighting followed, with the Americans swinging their muskets and rifles like clubs to save their own lives.
-It was later claimed, Americans who surrendered were bayoneted by the Hessians.
-Sullivan, despite the chaos, managed to evacuate most of his men to Brooklyn Heights though he himself was captured.
+It was later claimed that Americans who surrendered were bayoneted by the Hessians.
+Sullivan, despite the chaos, managed to evacuate most of his men to Brooklyn Heights, though he himself was captured.

 Vechte–Cortelyou House

 At 09:00, Washington arrived from Manhattan.
-He realized that he had been wrong about a feint on Long Island and he ordered more troops to Brooklyn from Manhattan.
-His location on the battlefield is not known because accounts differ, but most likely he was at Brooklyn Heights where he could view the battle.
+He realized that he had been wrong about a feint on Long Island, and he ordered more troops to Brooklyn from Manhattan.
+His location on the battlefield is not known because accounts differ, but most likely he was at Brooklyn Heights, where he could view the battle.

 Stirling still held the line against Grant on the American right, to the west.
 He held on for four hours, still unaware of the British flanking maneuver, and some of his own troops thought that they were winning the day because the British had been unable to take their position.
 However, Grant was reinforced by 2,000 marines, and he hit Stirling's center by 11:00, and Stirling was attacked on his left by the Hessians.
 Stirling pulled back, but British troops were coming at him from the rear, from the south up the Gowanus Road.
-The only escape route left was across Brouwer's millpond on the Gowanus Creek which was 80 yards wide, where the American defenses on Brooklyn Heights lay on the other side.
+The only escape route left was across Brouwer's millpond on the Gowanus Creek, which was 80 yards wide, where the American defenses on Brooklyn Heights lay on the other side.